San7o/Brenta-Engine/docs/GUIDE.md

 including your favourite in the list).
 Some functionalities may even be OS-dependent such as waiting for files in the filesystem (inotify on Linux, iocp in Windows).
-To support multiple implementations ("backends"), the engine often uses a `Driver` abstraction.
+To support multiple implementations ("backends") of the same API, the engine often uses a `Driver` abstraction.
 A driver specifies an interface that can be implemented by different classes.

 In practice, it looks like the following: